top of page

 Couple Hugging

-Grief is sometimes portrayed as a series of neatly defined stages while in reality, it’s much more complicated and unpredictable.
-The idea that grief is just about moving through stages in some methodical way can create unrealistic expectations and add pressure to an already devastating experience.
-Grief isn’t something you just 'get over'.
-It’s a deeply personal journey with its own rhythm, weight, and complexity.
+Grief is sometimes portrayed as a series of neatly defined stages, but the reality is far more complex and unpredictable.
+The idea that grief follows a methodical path often adds pressure to an already difficult experience.
+Grief is not something you simply get over; it is a deeply personal journey with its own rhythm, weight, and complexity.

-What can be more useful, particularly with grief support, are the tasks of mourning — steps that can help you process, adapt, and heal at your own pace and timeline.
-This can involve honoring the memories of your loved one, learning how to integrate the loss into your life, or finding joy and purpose amidst the pain.
-Anniversaries, birthdays, and significant dates can also bring a flood of emotions.
-We explore manageable ways to cope, whether it’s creating space for reflection and a solid support system, or allowing yourself to skip certain traditions without guilt or worry.
-We focus on what you need in the moments you're in with space to grieve in your own way.
-So that you can embrace the future or just the next day with genuine hope and peace.
+More helpful than rigid stages are the tasks of mourning — practical steps to process, adapt, and heal at your own pace.
+This can include honoring memories, integrating the loss into your life, or finding joy and purpose amidst the pain.
+Anniversaries, birthdays, and other significant dates can trigger intense emotions.
+Together, we explore ways to cope that feel manageable, whether it is creating space for reflection, building a support system, or allowing yourself to skip certain traditions without guilt.
+Therapy focuses on your needs in the moment so you can face the future—or simply the next day—with hope and a sense of peace.

 bottom of page